Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

  terminal application running on the host machine, which displays it as a string.

-## Creating a Domain for cortexr5_0
+## Creating a standalone BSP Domain for cortexr5_0

-To create a Vitis domain for cortexr5_0, follow these steps:
+In this step, we will prepare for the next example design: running a Hello World application on Arm Cortex-R5.
+We will create a standalone BSP domain for cortexr5_0.
+Please follow these steps:

 1. The edt_zcu102_wrapper platform is, by default, assigned the default domain for psu_cortexa53_0.
 For applications targeting the RPU,